sara-sabr/ITStrategy/_pages/en/mandate.md

 ## Mandate (team's authority within IITB)

 - Diagnose key organizational problems, waste, lead times and governance structures that inhibit the desired changes in behaviours
-- Recommend specific course of actions to ESDC governance bodies to adopt new methods of managing IT risks
+- Recommend specific course of actions to governance bodies to adopt new methods of managing IT risks
-- Measure progress of adoption of strategies in IITB teams and governance bodies as a performance indicator of the IT Strategy team
+- Measure progress of adoption of strategies in IT teams and governance bodies as a performance indicator of the IT Strategy team
 - Challenge current thinking and approaches

 ## Team's Guiding Principles